gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/index.md

 ---
 author: gbmhunter
+categories: [ "Electronics", "Electronic Components" ]
 date: 2016-05-10
 draft: false
+tags: [ "TVS diodes", "diodes", "Zener diodes", "ESD protection", "RS-485" ]
 title: TVS Diodes
 type: page
 ---

 ## Overview

 TVS (transient voltage suppressor) diodes are used to protect traces from high voltage spikes.
 They work by shunting currents when the voltage exceeds the **avalanche breakdown potential**.
-They are basically **high-power zeners**.
+They are basically **high-power Zener diodes**.
 They start conducting at a preset voltage and are tailored for low on-times.

 They can be grouped into IC packages called arrays.
 A typical schematic symbol for a diode array is shown below.